 Public sector whistleblower protection

-The Government of Alberta supports a culture within the public sector that encourages employees and management to report significant and serious matters they believe may be unlawful, dangerous or injurious to the public interest.
+The Government of Alberta supports a culture within the public sector that encourages employees and management to report significant and serious matters they believe may be unlawful, dangerous or harmful to the public interest.
 This culture is critical to ensuring public sector employees maintain the highest possible standards of honesty, openness, and accountability.

 This page provides information on how:

-- public sector whistleblowers are protected
+- whistleblowers are protected

 - reports of wrongdoing are received and investigated